 The present form was given to the restaurant on April 22, 1969 when AB ICA-Restauranger opened the restaurant under the name “Five Small Houses”.
 The name comes from the restaurant spinning under five different houses consisting of nine historic vaults each of which has its own story to tell.
 It was also this day that we started serving Fillet of Veal a la Anna Lindberg, in memory of the first tavern owner at the address – and we still do that today, over 50 years later.
 We believe that the widow Lindberg had been proud.

-The fact that there has always been a restaurant here since 1694 and the business has never taken any other form or moved to another address makes us de facto if not the oldest in the world, at least one of the oldest restaurants in the world.
+The fact that there has always been a restaurant here since 1694 and the business has never taken any other form or moved to another address makes us de facto the oldest restaurant in Sweden and according to Guinness the third oldest in the world.
 Saint Göran and the Dragon shows the way to the fifth alley from the Royal Palace.

 Map över Stockholm på 1500-talet (norr är till vänster).
 Inringat finns Nygränd och Österlånggatan, som då kallades kvarteret Python.
 Map of Stockholm in the 16th century (north is on the left).
 Nygränd and Österlånggatan are circled.
 At the time, this area was known as Python.